 Duration: 1 day

-Gain the tools and techniques to develop and communicate an effective employee engagement strategy in your organisation.
+This one day programme provides you with the tools and techniques that you need to develop and communicate an effective employee engagement strategy in your organisation.

 Understanding HR analytics workshop